- Course Number:

 Addendum to Course Description

-Chemistry 221 is the first of a three terms, 15-credit hour (5 hours/term), chemistry sequence designed to provide a year of general chemistry to science majors.
+Chemistry 221 is the first of a three term chemistry sequence designed to provide a year of general chemistry to science majors (5 credits/term).
 It will meet transfer school requirements for such science majors as: chemistry, physics, chemical engineering, pre-medicine, and other pre-professional programs.
-The class consists of lecture, recitation and laboratory.
-The lecture time is used to provide the student with basic chemical concepts and mathematical applications to chemistry.
-The recitation time is for practicing problem solving in small group settings allowing for greater student-student as well as student-teacher contact and encouraging individual and team development.
+The class consists of lecture and laboratory.
+The lecture time is used to provide the student with foundational chemical concepts and mathematical applications to chemistry.
 The laboratory re-enforces concepts presented in lecture and provides the student a hands-on opportunity to explore these.

 Intended Outcomes for the course